LAOF: Robust Latent Action Learning with Optical Flow Constraints: Implementation Details

 \subsection{Model Setup}

-We use a frozen DINOv2 \cite{oquab2023dinov2} encoder (ViT-B/14) to extract high-level visual features from normalized input frames.
+We use a frozen DINOv2 \cite{oquab2023dinov2} encoder (ViT-B/14) to extract images features from normalized input frames.
 Task instructions are encoded using a frozen T5 \cite{raffel2020exploring} text encoder, which provides language embeddings that condition the downstream model components.
 The action decoder is implemented as a lightweight multilayer perceptron.
 For LIBERO tasks, the IDM is implemented as a spatio-temporal transformer \cite{xu2020spatial}, while both the FDM and the flow decoder adopt spatial transformers.
 For PROCGEN tasks, since we do not employ a multi-task model and each task must be trained independently, we use a simpler architecture to accelerate the extensive ablation studies: the IDM is implemented as a lightweight CNN encoder, and both the FDM and the flow decoder are directly implemented using a U-Net \cite{ronneberger2015u} architecture.

-To investigate different forms of latent action representations, we apply a VQ-VAE \cite{van2017neural} for the discrete case.
-For the continuous representation, we initially experimented with a standard VAE.
-However, even when the KL-divergence term is assigned a relatively small weight, it still pushes the latent actions toward the Gaussian prior.
-This is because the KL term is fundamentally designed to regularize the latent space to support high-quality generative decoding.
-Such a prior-driven constraint is misaligned with our primary objective, which is to learn latent actions anchored in meaningful physical action space rather than optimized for generative reconstruction quality.
-Consequently, we adopt a plain autoencoder, avoiding the restrictive influence of a prior and producing latent representations that are more physically coherent.
+To investigate different forms of latent action representations, we use a VQ-VAE \cite{van2017neural} for the discrete setting, and a standard VAE for the continuous setting, with the KL-divergence term weighted by 1e-6.